Free Will in Ancient Thought

 18. As to assent, we can now be brief.
 Animals can do nothing, or at least very little, but rely on their impressions.
 They have little or no way to discriminate between trustworthy and misleading instances.
 But our impressions are true or false.
 We also have reason, which allows us to scrutinize our impressions critically before we accept them as true and reliable.
 Here it is important to remember that there is more to our impressions than their propositional content.
 This is obvious in the case of perceptual impressions.
 But we have also seen that a thought that one might die from a certain infection, though it has the same propositional content, might come in different colorings, and the coloring is regarded as part of the thought or impression.
 So, to give assent to an impression, while primarily a matter of taking its propositional content to be true, is also a matter of accepting it in all its detail, for instance, accepting it, though it is not a clear and distinct impression, and accepting it in its coloring.
 Given an impulsive impression, one might accept its propositional content but find its impulsive character inappropriate and therefore refuse to assent to the impression on that ground.

-What is the "propositional content" of an impression?
+How does the "character" differ from the "propositional content" of an impression?

 19. There is one last detail which I will merely touch on.
 The notion of assent, like its legal counterpart of consent, can be construed quite generously.
 Just as tacit acquiescence in being ruled or governed by somebody can be construed as assenting to the person's rule, so assenting to an impression does not have to involve an explicit act of acceptance.
 Not to revolt against an impression but simply acquiescing to it and in fact relying on it can constitute as much an assent as an explicit acceptance.

 Assent need not "involve an explicit act of acceptance."
+It can be "acquiescing."

 20. If we now return to the question of how the Stoics think of the desires Plato and Aristotle characterize as nonrational, it should be clear why the Stoics think that they are all rational, all the product of reason.
 For the Stoics there is an ambiguity in the term desire here.
 If by desire we mean an impulse which actually moves us to action, then, according to the Stoics, we are dealing with a belief of a certain kind that is constituted by reason's assent to an impulsive impression.
 If, on the other hand, by desire we mean, as Plato and Aristotle obviously sometimes do, a motive which might be overridden by a conflicting desire, something which just might move us to act but also may fail to do so, then, according to the Stoics, we must be talking about an impulsive rational impression.
 And this impulsive impression is formed by reason.